University of New Orleans Panhellenic Association Recruitment Rules

 or collegians from other campuses to recruit potential new members.
 Requests for this

-permission must be made in writing at least 14 days prior to the first day of Recruitment.
+be made in writing at least 14 days prior to the first day of Recruitment.
+Alumnae and

-Alumnae and visiting collegians must obey all silence restrictions and other membership
+visiting collegians must obey all silence restrictions and other membership recruitment

-recruitment regulations.
-Alumnae and visiting collegians must wear a nametag identifying
+regulations.
+Alumnae and visiting collegians must wear a nametag identifying them

-them as such throughout all rounds of recruitment or anytime when interaction with
+as such throughout all rounds of recruitment or anytime when interaction with a potential

 as any form of socialization outside of academic settings.
 Meals, snacks, or any other